 In accordance with its terms of reference the principal function of this committee is to determine the appropriateness of accounting policies to be used in the Group’s annual accounts.
 In addition the Committee is responsible for assessing the Group’s audit arrangements and the Group’s system of internal controls, and to review the half-yearly and annual results before publication.

-The Remuneration Committee is comprised of non-executive directors of the Company Pankaj Lakhani and Stephen Clarke, the Managing Director, Alice Foulk, and Brian Marsh and chaired by Pankaj Lakhani.
+The Remuneration Committee is comprised of non-executive directors of the Company Pankaj Lakhani and Nicholas Carter, and the Chairman of the Company, Brian Marsh, and chaired by Pankaj Lakhani.
 In accordance with its terms of reference the Committee determines the level and make-up of remuneration (including bonuses and awards) of the executive directors and members of staff.

-The Investment Committee is comprised of all the executive directors of the Company and meets whenever significant investment matters arise that are not dealt with in the normal course of Board business.
+The Investment Committee is comprised of all the executive directors of the Company and the directors of the Company’s operating subsidiary, B.P.
+Marsh & Company Limited, and meets whenever significant investment matters arise that are not dealt with in the normal course of Board business.

 The Valuation Committee is comprised of Brian Marsh, Alice Foulk, Jonathan Newman, Pankaj Lakhani and Daniel Topping and, in accordance with its terms of reference, is responsible for preparing investment valuations and reviewing the suitability of the Company’s investee company valuation policy in conjunction with the Company’s auditors.